8 min read

 • The "Wannas Art Cafe" is situated on one of the streets adjacent to the river.
 The cafe is owned by a wonderful man named Sayed.
 Meeting him was one of the most amazing encounters of my many years on the road.
 Here's an article I wrote about our time with him.

 • In terms of "things to do" in Luxor.
 I would recommend seeing Luxor temple (on the river on the east bank), Karnak Temple (the largest and most incredible temple complex on earth), and the Valley of the Kings/Queens (I suggest seeing the Valley of the Kings.
 When you're there you can choose the tombs you're curious in).
 You can spend hours here.
-It's mesmerising.
+It's mesmerizing.
 How Carter ever found it is beyond me.

 • Sayed or one of his friends from the village can hook you up with a friend who can drive you to the Valley of the Kings.
 It's a 20-minute drive but notoriously fraught with hassle from locals.
 Using the Wannas Art Cafe as a base, he can ensure you are picked up from his cafe, driven around the Valley of the Kings for the afternoon, and returned to the cafe for a reasonable price.